Game Rules

 3.9 Fixtures are drawn on a random basis, as would be the case in a English Cup format.

-3.11 A straight knockout competition for the lowest ranked 16 teams in the game.
+3.11 A knockout competition for the lowest ranked 8 teams in the game, with home bonus = 300

-3.13 If the games are level at 90 minutes extra time will be played followed by a penalty shootout if necessary.
+3.14 If the games are level on aggregate after 2 matches, extra time will be played in the 2nd leg, followed by a penalty shootout if necessary.

 3.18 Friendly games may be arranged between manager, pre-season.
 There is only option to play ONE game per team and this must be arranged via the correct forum thread.